VilleOlof/simply_files/readme.md

 - [X] Remove directories (only when empty)
 - [ ] toasts on client
 - [ ] do a refresh on the entire files & db at some point
-- [ ] fully fix rename (client and sync with db on server)
+- [X] fully fix rename (client and sync with db on server)
-- [ ] notify that dir deletions only work on empty directories
+- [X] notify that dir deletions only work on empty directories
-- [ ] add checks so a path before going into the file_system is NEVER begins with a /. because we dont wanna delete the root directory or even attempt it.
+- [X] add checks so a path before going into the file_system is NEVER begins with a /. because we dont wanna delete the root directory or even attempt it.
 - [ ] mobile support in css (upload, download, etc)
 - [ ] Fix some page or way to add new one-time links and that stuff
-- [ ] Fix UI on one-time upload links
+- [X] Fix UI on one-time upload links
+- [ ] remove unwraps